Basic Concept of Union Find Algorithm

 Dynamic Connectivity and Terminology

-Consider the example below, where there are 10 nodes labeled from 0 to 9.
-Although there are no edges, it still represents a graph structure:
+Consider the following example with 10 nodes labeled from 0 to 9.
+Even though there are no edges, it still constitutes a graph structure:

-We can say that within this graph structure, there are 10 "connected components", with each node being a connected component on its own, as they do not connect with other nodes.
+In this graph structure, we can say there are 10 "connected components," with each node being its own connected component since they are not connected to any other node.

-Now, let's perform some "union operations" on certain nodes:
+Now, let's perform some "union operations" on these nodes, such as connecting nodes 0,1

 At this point, nodes 0, 1, 2

-have become connected, forming a single connected component.
-We can say these three nodes are "connected".
+in the graph structure are connected, together forming a single connected component.
+We can say these three nodes are "connected."

-Additionally, the number of connected components in this graph structure has decreased from 10 to 8, as the union operations merged several connected components into one.
+Simultaneously, the number of connected components in this graph structure has decreased from 10 to 8, because the union operation merged the three connected components 0, 1, 2

 Properties of Connectivity